sean-williams24/On-The-Map/README.md

 I implemented extra functionality which enables users to update their existing location by checking for an existing record in the database; also Facebook login functionlity.

+## Pre-requisites
+Facebook Frameworks:
+- FacebookCore
+- FBSDKCoreKit
+- FBSDKLoginKit
+- FBSDKShareKit

+## Getting Started
+Clone or download the project and run the On The Map.xcworkspace file; podfiles are included but if there are any issues the required pods are listed above.

+On initial launch the user is presented with an option to login with an email address (using Udacity account credentials) or Facebook.
+On Successful login pins can be viewed on a map or in a table list view.
+Tapping the pin icon (right of navigation bar) enables the user to add a pin or update an existing one.

 ## Key learnings
 - Accessing networked data using Apple’s URL loading framework
 - Authenticating a user using over a network connection